marwai/DevOps_Training/DevOps/Week 2/SQL.md

 A database is in First Normal form when the following conditions are satified:
 	• Make everything atomic, data must be presented as small as it can be
 	• There should be no repeating groups
 For example, a table that records data on a book and its author(s) with the following columns: Book ID, Author 1, Author 2, Author 3 is not in 1NF because authors are repeating the same attribute

+2nd Normal Form
+A Database is in Second Normal Form when the following conditions are satisfied:
+	• It is in 1NF
+	• All non-key attributes are fully functional dependent on the primary key

+3rd normal form
+A database is in 3rd Normal Form when the following conditions are satisfied:
+	• It is in 2NF
+	• There is no transitive functional dependency i.e occurs when non-key column is functionally dependent on another non-key column, which is functionally dependent on the primary key